Percy Avery Rockefeller

 Percy Avery Rockefeller (February 27, 1878 — September 25, 1934) was a board director who founded and was vice president of Owenoke Corporation.
-He is the son of American Businessman William Avery Rockefeller Jr. and the nephew of Standard Oil co-founder John D. Rockefeller.
+He was a son of American Businessman William Avery Rockefeller Jr. and a nephew of Standard Oil co-founder John D. Rockefeller.

 Early life

 Percy was the youngest son of William Avery Rockefeller Jr. and Almira Geraldine Goodsell.
 His father was a Standard Oil co-founder along with his uncle John D. Rockefeller.
 He attended Yale University from 1897 to 1900, where he was a member of Skull and Bones.
 Rockefeller was manager of the 1899 Yale Bulldogs football team and earned a varsity letter for his efforts.

 Board memberships

 He was a board director of Air Reduction Company, American International Corporation, Atlantic Fruit Company, Anaconda Copper Mining Company, Bethlehem Steel Corporation, Bowman Biltmore Hotels Company, Cuba Company, Chile Copper Company, Consolidated Gas Company, Greenwich Trust Company, W. A. Harriman & Co. & Brown Brothers Harriman & Company, Mesabi Iron Company, National City Bank of New York, National City Company, New York Edison Company, North American Reassurance Company, National Surety Company, Provident Loan Society, Remington Arms, United Electric Light & Power Company, and Western Union.